Day of the Dead in San Miguel de Allende

 Culture & Cuisine

-Arrive to your private accommodations in San Miguel and delve into colonial Mexico.
-Settle in before joining the group for a welcome drink and introductions on the patio.
+Arrive to your private accommodations in the center of San Miguel and immerse yourself in colonial Mexico.
+Settle in before joining the group for welcome drinks and introductions on the patio.
 For dinner, a private chef will prepare a multi-course feast of local specialities.

 See San Miguel photo gallery